starch-uk/sca-extra/README.md

    ---

    When helping with Salesforce Code Analyzer configuration or creating PMD rules:
+   - Reference @docs/CODE_ANALYZER_CONFIG.md for `code-analyzer.yml` configuration and engine settings
    - Reference @docs/AI_AGENT_RULE_GUIDE.md for rule information and examples
    - Reference @docs/XPATH31.md for XPath 3.1 syntax when writing rule queries
    - Reference @docs/APEX_PMD_AST.md for PMD Apex AST node types and patterns
+   - Reference @docs/SUPPRESS_WARNINGS.md for suppressing rule violations when necessary
    - Use the structured format to provide accurate rule information
    - Include code examples from the guides
-   - When configuring code-analyzer.yml, use property examples from the guide
+   - When configuring code-analyzer.yml, use property examples from the guides
    - Suggest appropriate property values based on the rule's purpose
    - Provide complete YAML examples when needed
    ```